Skip to main content

 As these steps describe, it is safe to bootstrap a node in observer mode by connecting it to a public node, connect it to a layer 1 node that you control, and then switch to maintenance or operator mode.

 • An account with a small amount of liquid tez for cementing and outbox operations.
+The following examples use the variable <SECONDARY_ACCOUNT> to represent this account.

 Follow these steps to convert a Smart Rollup node from observer mode to maintenance mode: